 When was the last time you felt boredom?
 I was presented with that question and didn’t have an answer for it.
 It’s been such a long time without feeling bored that I don’t remember how that feels.
 Boredom became so uncomfortable that I appealed to my phone to not handle it.
 I didn’t realize that experiencing boredom is an important thing to do.
 Many people call it meditation nowadays, but I think the industry has misled that term and made us believe that playing a 5 minutes audio on an app is meditation That’s just pausing the chaos, and noise around us for 5 minutes, which will slap our face afterward.
 We are offered with tons of options to celebrate our achievement by sharing the disconnection with the world on social networks.
 That’s not meditation, that’s a product.
 I tried to find more of those moments.
 I’m glad that we moved into a new apartment with a balcony.
 I got one of those beach chairs, and I can lay on it looking at the sky, and the planes landing in Berlin.
 No phone, computer, talk, or thoughts whatsoever.
 I do the same thing when I’m on the public transport or riding my bike.
 I let my thoughts wander, I look at the things around me, the people, the buildings, nature, everything.

 Another domain of psychology that we put the focus on is on assertiveness.
 Assertiveness is the ability to manifest your rights and respecting others’ rights.
-I realized that I’m a person that respects everyone’s right, but when it comes to manifesting my rights, I often don’t do it (I’m a passive assertive).
+I realized that I’m a person that respects everyone’s rights, but when it comes to manifesting my own, I often don’t do it (I’m a passive assertive).
 For example, if I’m with friends, and I have a different opinion that I’d like to share, I’d be assertive by sharing my thoughts (the right to be heard and taken into account).
 Being a passive person when it comes to assertiveness leads to things like interpersonal conflicts, depression, anger, or having a poor image of ourselves.
 After recognizing that, I worked a lot to be more assertive.
-Whenever I feel I have the right of something, I just manifest it.
+Whenever I feel I have the right to something, I just manifest it.
 It was hard at the beginning, but once I experienced the benefits of being an assertive person, it got more natural.

 Reasoning about my thinking, emotions, and time management has significantly improved my life.
 Work is no longer my main focus, and I don’t let it invade other areas of my life.
 I learned how to make better decisions and deal with emotions that used to affect me.
 All of that thanks to the professional help of a psychologist that understands how we, humans, think and behave.
 Our brain 🧠 is a muscle which we need to take care of.
 Take care of it ❤️, take care of yourself.